China bans BBC World News | DW | 11.02.2021

 Chinese regulators have accused the UK's global broadcaster of breaking China's media code.
-The move follows the decision by UK authorities to revoke the licence for China's global state TV network CGTN.
+The move follows the decision by UK authorities to revoke the license for China's global state TV network CGTN.

-Chinese regulators barred BBC World News on Thursday, claiming the global network "seriously violated" the country's broadcasting rules.
+Chinese regulators banned BBC World News on Thursday, claiming the global network "seriously violated" the country's broadcasting rules.

 The National Radio and Television Administration cited "the requirement that news should be truthful and fair" and not "harm China's national interests."